-Well, it’s that time – after owning your house for a decade and keeping it in top-notch condition, you’re finally starting to notice fading on your furniture, cold drafts that come seemingly out of nowhere, or maybe even a spike in your energy bill caused by heat loss.
+Well, it’s that time–after owning your house for a decade and keeping it in premium condition, you’re finally starting to notice fading on your furniture, cold drafts that come seemingly out of nowhere or maybe even a spike in your energy bill caused by heat loss.
 In other words, you need replacement windows.

-Since you’re likely not a home improvement nerd like us, you’ll need a general contractor for windows to get the job done quickly, efficiently, and (perhaps most importantly) cheaply.
+Unless you’re a home improvement obsessive like us, you’ll need a general contractor for windows to get the job done quickly, efficiently and (perhaps most importantly) cheaply.
 As such, you may be tempted to choose a contractor without a general contractor (GC) license for your work.
-We get the rationale, of course – since unlicensed contractors aren’t required to carry liability or worker’s comp, they often charge slightly less than their licensed counterparts.
+We get the rationale, of course–since unlicensed contractors aren’t required to carry liability or worker’s comp, they often charge slightly less than their licensed counterparts.
 But, that’s a dangerous game to play; a GC license is the surefire way to tell professionals and pretenders apart, and throwing your lot in with the latter could leave you paying far more than you otherwise would.
 Here’s how:

 5. Liability and Bonding